vardan-developer/CS765-BlockChain/Part1/README.md

 - The main simulation output is stored in `miners.txt`.
 - The log for every miner is generated in the `logs/` directory with file name `miner-<miner_ID>.logs`
-- Blockchain trees' visualizations are generated in the `graphs/` directory.
+- Blockchain trees' visualizations along with the peer graph are generated in the `graphs/` directory.

 ## Contributors